eerricc/3sem-DataScience-SuicideAnalysis/README.md

 # 3sem - Global Suicide Rates (1984–2016) - Data Science Project
-> Hi, I’m Eric!
-I’d like to share a data science project I recently worked on.
+> hi, im Eric! this is a data science project i recently worked on.
 I used a dataset from Kaggle that tracks global suicide rates from 1984 to 2016.
-I chose this topic because it's complex, sensitive, and I felt it could reveal meaningful insights through careful analysis.
+I chose this topic because i felt it could have something meaningful.

 > This project is presented in a storytelling style, so you can follow my thought process step by step.